aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

   // ...
 });

-const auth = Authorizer.token(this, 'booksAuthorizer', {
+const auth = new lambda.TokenAuthorizer(this, 'booksAuthorizer', {
-  headerName: '<key of the request header that will be used as authorization key>',
   function: authFn
 });

 books.addMethod('GET', new apigateway.HttpIntegration('http://amazon.com'), {
-  authorizationType: apigateway.AuthorizationType.CUSTOM,
   authorizer: auth
 });
 ```

+By default, the `TokenAuthorizer` looks for the authorization token in the request header with the key 'Authorization'.
+This can,
+however, be modified by changing the `identitySource` property.

 Authorizers can also be passed via the `defaultMethodOptions` property within the `RestApi` construct or the `Method` construct.
 Unless
 explicitly overridden, the specified defaults will be applied across all `Method`s across the `RestApi` or across all `Resource`s,